Mistborn: The Alloy of Law: Plot

 At a wedding party held by House Tekiel, the Vanishers show up and try to kidnap Steris and Marasi.
 Wax and Wayne, working as a team, manage to save Marasi, and kill most of the Vanishers when the event becomes violent.
 However, their leader and a few others slip away with Steris.
 Wax decides to solve the case and rescue his wife-to-be.
 After a careful recollection of the events at the wedding, Wax comes to the conclusion that the band is led by a former lawman named Miles, who is a Twinborn with the ability to cure any injury almost immediately.

 Wayne discovers the bandits' hideout after interrogating one of the captives in police custody, and meets with Wax and Marasi in House Ladrian's mansion to share his findings.
-There Wax's butler tries to kill him, but the trio manage to escape.
+There, Wax's butler tries to kill him, but the trio manage to escape.

 Wax and Wayne, accompanied by Marasi, go to the bandits' hideout, and find it deserted, with minimal remaining evidence.
-They visit an old acquaintance – a gunsmith named Ranette - and form a plan to capture the bandits during their next robbery.
+They visit an old acquaintance – a gunsmith named Ranette – and form a plan to capture the bandits during their next robbery.

-Wax deduces that the Vanishers will try to rob a train transporting large amounts of aluminium (which is extremely valuable due to its immunity to allomancy).
+Wax deduces that the Vanishers will try to rob a train transporting large amounts of aluminium which is extremely valuable due to its immunity to allomancy.
 He manages to slip into the cargo hold of the train.
 Meanwhile, Wayne and Marasi watch as the bandits switch the train's carts, and manage to follow them to their new hideout.
-There, after a long battle, in which all the bandits except Miles are killed, Wax and Marasi manage to distract Miles long enough (with Marasi's Allomantic ability to slow down time inside a speed bubble) for Wayne to fetch enough law officers to subdue and capture Miles.
-Lady Steris is saved, and although Wax feels attraction to Marasi, he decides to continue with the planned marriage.
+There, after a long battle, in which all the bandits except Miles are killed, Wax and Marasi manage to distract Miles long enough with Marasi's Allomantic ability to slow down time inside a speed bubble for Wayne to fetch enough law officers to subdue and capture Miles.
+Lady Steris is saved, and, although Wax feels attraction to Marasi, he decides to continue with the planned marriage.

 Wax discovers that the person who had recruited Miles in the first place is the presumed dead Lord Edwarn Ladrian, Wax's uncle, who still holds the other kidnapped women.
 Edwarn is connected to a shadowy organization known as the Set, and has used the robberies to commit profitable insurance fraud.
 Wax and Wayne decide that they will stay in Elendel and try to stop Lord Edwarn and his organization from fulfilling their plans.
 Miles is stripped of his metalminds and publicly executed.
-Marasi is approached by Ironeyes (Marsh, now revered as Death himself) and given a mysterious book.
+Marasi is approached by Ironeyes, Marsh, now revered as Death himself, and is given a mysterious book.